gatsbyjs/gatsby/packages/gatsby-source-filesystem/README.md

 # gatsby-source-filesystem

-Plugin for finding source nodes on the file system.
-The various Gatsby "parse" plugins parse files found by this plugin into various types of child nodes.
+Plugin for creating `File` nodes from the file system.
+The various "parser" plugins extend `File` nodes into different types of child nodes.

 ## Install